‘Premeditated murder’: In Lakhimpur Kheri, farmers blame Union minister and son for deaths

 Around 3.30 pm, as they were wrapping up, three large SUVs came charging through the main road, the protestors alleged.

-“They came at us really fast, and mowed down the people sitting by the side of the road,” said Karanjeet Singh, a resident of Chokra Farm, 60 km from Tikunia, who claimed to have been present at the spot.
-His cousin, Lavpreet Singh, came under the vehicles, he said, and died moments later.
+“They came at us really fast, and mowed down the people sitting by the side of the road,” said Karanjeet Singh, a resident of Chokra Farm, 60 km from Tikunia.
+Several other farmers gave similar accounts.
+On Monday evening, video footage emerged corroborating these accounts.

+Karanjeet Singh said his cousin, Lavpreet Singh, came under the vehicles and died moments later.

 The 19-year-old Lavpreet Singh had in September cleared the English language tests to go to Australia.
 “He wanted to go abroad so that he could give our parents a life of luxury,” said his younger sister Amardeep Kaur.